Tropical Audubon Society Staff

 Alison Enchelmaier, Education Director

 Leticia de Mello Bueno, Communications Director

 Leticia de Mello Bueno began her association with Tropical Audubon Society first as a volunteer before formally engaging as Communications Director in 2015.
-She studied International Relations at Boston University and later Food History and Hospitality at Florida International University.
-She has since consulted for a variety of food, farmer, wine and restaurant brands, as well as food-related nonprofit groups such as Slow Food Miami and Les Dames d'Escoffier Miami.
+She studied International Relations at Boston University and later Latin American and Food History and Hospitality at Florida International University.
+A creative development proessional, has since consulted for a variety of distinctive hospitality and gastronomic brands, as well as nonprofit groups such as Slow Food Miami and Les Dames d'Escoffier Miami.
 More recently, Leticia completed the prestigious Longhouse Scholars retreat for food writing and photography in upstate New York.

-In her communications role, Leticia helps TAS "think outside the birds" to bring more people into the conversation via friendly, creative, informative content that inspires both conservation practices and community action.
-Through word-smithing, branding, design, messaging and creative development, Leticia strives to grow the organization's conservation Mission.
+In her communications role, Leticia helps TAS "think outside the birds" to bring more people into the conversation via friendly, creative, concise content, in context that inspires conservation practices and community action.
+Through word-smithing, branding, design and creative strategy, Leticia strives to grow the organization's conservation Mission.